evoredy/RC_Projects/Trex-450V2/README.md

 What is this?

 The Align Trex 450 V2 is am RC helicopter in the "micro" class which was popular in the early 2000's.
 This version is mechanical flybar stabilized aling with a tail-rotor serve that is 1-axis gyro stabilised.
-The helicopters were notoriously difficuly to set-up for novices, required considerable transmitter configurations and considerable experience in orientations and flight control operation.
+The helicopters were notoriously difficult to set-up for novices, required considerable transmitter configurations and considerable experience in orientations and flight control operation.
 Once figured out, it's like riding a bike-- one can flay any RC heli with ease given nothing is set-up incorrectly from the factory.